2014 Northern Iowa Panthers football team

-The 2014 Northern Iowa Panthers football team represented the University of Northern Iowa in the 2014 NCAA Division I FCS football season.
-The team was coached by Mark Farley and played their home games in the UNI-Dome.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 9–5, 6–2 in MVFC play to finish in third place.
-They received an at-large bid to the FCS Playoffs where they defeated Stephen F. Austin in the first round before losing in the second round to Illinois State.
+The 2014 Northern Iowa Panthers football team represented the University of Northern Iowa as a member of the Missouri Valley Football Conference (MVFC) during the 2014 NCAA Division I FCS football season.
+Led by 14th-year head coach Mark Farley, the Panthers compiled an overall record of 9–5 with a mark of 6–2 in conference play, placing third in the MVFC.
+Northern Iowa received an at-large bid to NCAA Division I Football Championship playoffs, where the Panthers defeated Stephen F. Austin in the first round before losing to Illinois State in the second round.
+The team played home games at the UNI-Dome in Cedar Falls, Iowa.